 My caramel filled chocolate cookies are easier to make than you think and are an absolute treat to eat!
 The chocolate shell and the oozy caramel centre makes my mouth water even when I think about it!

 Now the shell is super easy to make.
 It requires very minimal ingredients like all purpose flour, cocoa powder, icing sugar and milk.
 With just 4 ingredients, you will have a lovely chocolate shell ready to bake.

 While making the shell, you might need to adjust the quantity of the milk, depending on which brand of cocoa powder and all purpose flour you are using.
 So while adding milk, start little by little and keep going till your dough comes together.
 You only need to add enough milk to make the dough form a ball and stay intact even if the dough is a little dry.

-For this recipe, I used cocoa powder from Weikfield and also the icing sugar was from Weikfield.
+For this recipe, I used cocoa powder and icing sugar from Weikfield.
 You can use the same brand if you like as their products are available all over the country, at both online platforms and local markets.

 The filling that takes this cookie to the next level is this epic caramel filling.
 I know making caramel seems intimidating to a lot of you but you need to trust me when I say that it is actually a very simple thing to make.

 Again, ingredients that you need for it are minimal and very easily available.
 They include granulated sugar, water, butter and fresh cream.
 All you need to do is cook these ingredients on a stove top and your caramel will be ready.